OmerGery/AWS_Lambda_Top_5_Stocks/README.md

 By Analyzing the json file it returns the top 5 stocks ordered, with their precentage change of today.

-### The Lambda API is live here: https://5hpqt52l40.execute-api.us-east-1.amazonaws.com/default/dataLambda
+### The Lambda API is live on AWS here: https://5hpqt52l40.execute-api.us-east-1.amazonaws.com/default/dataLambda